cyber473/Cyber-Security-Portfolio/01-Networking/IP-Address.md

-# IP Addressing
+# IP Address

 ## 📌 Overview

-**IP Addressing** is the process of assigning a unique numerical address to every device connected to a network.
+**IP Address** is the process of assigning a unique numerical address to every device connected to a network.
 It allows devices to identify each other and exchange data over local networks and the Internet.

 ---